hearvox/brain-friendly/brain-friendly-Bolls-interview.md

 15:55 I think the most brain friendly design would be to get those more at the bottom of the story, and not in a place where there is visually disrupting processing the story that a person landed on to read.
 Let the reader having her experience of reading the story they selected to read.
 And then, I think honestly, if you delivered a great reader experience with how that story is designed and written, I don't think you have to worry as much about motivating people to go to other content on your news site.

+## Social engagement starts with... engagement
 16:36 You’ll have them higher engaged mentally, at a higher emotionally motivated level as a news reader, as an audience member for your news organization.
 Then when they get to the bottom of that story and they see: “Oh, I might want to read this other story that’s related.
 At the bottom: don't throw everything in there at once on a page, because really what you doing it just kinda hoping the something gets through, and that’s brain unfriendly.

-*[17:08 BG: The headline: Social engagement starts with... engagement.]*

 17:25 The tendency is we have to show all components.
 We have have the social media visible at all times, to have the links to other articles visible, and the ads.